purien/keystore/src/readme.txt

 - Under the directory keystore, create directories ./config and ./trace

 - Copy the files config.txt, atr.txt, cardsn.txt, users.txt under ./config
+  atr.txt is not used (relation between ATR and Javacard-AID) because AID is default application cardsn.txt is the relation between CardSN (i.e. ATR historical bytes) and SEID (CardSN->SEID) users.txt  is the relation between TLS ServerName (UserID= TLS-SN) and SEID (SN->SEID) Multiple TLS Server Name can be assoiated a SEID

 - Copy the sources files under keystore